 Location: North Stonington, Connecticut, United States

-Obtain the application from the project website or Project Director in mid-February 2013.
-Application deadline is April 5, 2013, but early application is recommended since spaces are competitive and tend to fill quickly.
-Application review will begin before the deadline and will continue weekly until slots are filled.
+Obtain the application from the project website or Project Director in January 2018.
+Application deadline is April 6, 2018, but early application is recommended since spaces are competitive and tend to fill quickly.
+Application review will begin before the deadline (likely around February 15) and will continue weekly until slots are filled.
 You may contact the Project Director after the deadline to see if any spaces remain.

 Period(s) of Occupation: Contact / Historic / Colonial